mozilla/DeepSpeech/native_client/dotnet/README.rst

 .NET Core
 ~~~~~~~~~

-To run it on different platforms - build appropriate ``.so`` file for windows/linux/osx etc. using official :ref:`build-native-client`
+To run it on different platforms - build appropriate ``.so`` file for windows/linux/osx etc. using official :any:`build-native-client`

 CPU